Held in 2017 from April 30 - May 2, Consultation on Conscience is the Reform Jewish Movement's flagship social justice

 The Eisendrath Legislative Assistant Program is a year-long fellowship for recent college graduates in every aspect of the RAC's work, from policy research, coalition building, programming for youth seminars, and more.
-Applications for the 2017-2018 program year will open in November, 2016.
+Applications for the 2017-2018 program year are now open!

 For More Information